Paczur/awm/README.md

 Work in progress tiling X11 window manager featuring modal keybindings.

 ## Disclaimer
-As it is pre-alpha software, functionality is not finnished and bugs are to be expected.
+As it is pre-release software, functionality is not finnished and bugs are to be expected.

 ## Features